PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### Code Validation

 - HTML, CSS and JavaScript codes where all tested jigsaw.w3.org / validator.w3.org / jshint.com
-- JShint was used to test the the JavaScript code, there were a number of warnings for 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+- JShint was used to test the the JavaScript code, there was 1 undefined variable for question which is in questions.js folder, there were a number of warnings for 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 The warnings are be removed by Creating jshint in the root directory of the project.
 <details>
 <summary>Features Image</summary>